josephCMY/session03_sample_codes/README.md

 Date: 26 Feb 2022

-## Description:
+## Description
 Script to demonstrate the following two parallelization approaches
 1) Run multiple concurrent copies of a single-process program via a Bash for loop
 2) Using a parallelized program without involving a Bash script